Robin: The Beginning

 Until recently I never thought of myself as a painter.
 Sure, I could draw rather well but adding depth and color to my “doodles” just seemed beyond my abilities.
 And I was OK with that.

 But then a friend of mine shared a local Facebook page with me.
 She thought the idea looked fun and thought I would enjoy it.
 That one simple act set me down an artistic path I didn’t think I would ever tread.
 The page was Brazoria County Rocks.
 It seemed that there was a national movement to paint ordinary rocks and then leave them in public places for complete strangers to find.
 It was a way of having fun, making art and possibly brightening someone else’s day.
 You could paint whatever you wanted.
 You didn’t need any particular skill, just some rocks and paint, or stickers or markers.
 Anything really.

 Brazoria County Rocks (still in existence) was a place to post pictures of your rocks before hiding them somewhere in Brazoria county.
 Then, if someone found them, they were supposed to post that they found them.
 Thousands of people painted rocks and tens of thousands of rocks were placed around the county for anyone to find.
-Like I said this was, and still is, a national movement so many communities, groups and individuals are still doing this all around the country today.
+Like I said this was, and still is, a national movement.
+Many communities, groups and individuals are still doing this all around the country today.

 I had fun with it and painted lots of rocks which I had a ton of fun hiding.
 Sometimes someone would post up a rock of mine they found and it made me happy.
 Here are some of the very first rocks I painted to hide.